 For a one-of-a-kind getaway, book a trip to one of Maryland’s Main Street districts.
 Enjoy shopping with a side of history in Mount Airy, or see firsthand how Cumberland’s railroad roots have given way to an arts focus in the town’s open-air Town Centre.
 Spend a day exploring Leonardtown’s Fenwick Street.
 The picturesque waterfront town of Havre de Grace has antiques, gifts stores, and legendary carved waterfowl decoys.
 On the Eastern Shore, see why Berlin was named “America’s Coolest Small Town.”
+Venture to Chesapeake City to shop for antiques, handmade soaps, toys and boutique clothing alongside the historic C & D canal towpath.
 Or pair a day of shopping in artsy Cambridge with a tasting of some great local wines.

 Big City Blitz

-Find unique boutiques in hip Hampden, Mount Vernon, Federal Hill and Canton, all within a few miles of the harbor.
-Hampden’s unique Ma Petite Shoe combines elegant footwear and exquisite chocolates under one roof, and Atomic Books is home to “Literary Finds for Mutated Minds.”
+Find unique boutiques in hip Hampden, Mount Vernon, and Canton, all within a few miles of the harbor.
+Check out Hampden’s unique Ma Petite Shoe, which specializes in shoes, socks and artisanal chocolates.
 Looking for a classic, cosmopolitan gift?
 Historic Mount Vernon showcases art, rugs, furniture and attire from around the globe.
-The fashion-forward flock to PUNCH! in “Fed” Hill, and parents will love Cottage Kidz Boutique.
-In Canton, find mainstream shopping at The Shops at Canton Crossing, or stroll “the Square” of O’Donnell Street to peruse independent boutiques like 2910 on the Square, named “Best Late Night Shopping” by Baltimore Magazine.
+In Canton, find mainstream shopping at The Shops at Canton Crossing, or stroll “the Square” of O’Donnell Street and along Boston Street to peruse independent boutiques and shops.